anthogez/react-rxjs-graphql/README.md

-## Simple ReactJS App with RxJS & Apollo GraphQL
+## Simple React TS App with RxJS & Apollo GraphQL

 In the project directory, you can run: